jennguyen1/nhuyhoa/_posts/2015-12-28-ML-Generic-Algorithms.md

 These topics cover generic algorithms that can be applied to a variety of different machine learning algorithms.

 # Gradient Descent
 Assume that we start with some intial $$\theta$$.
-The algorithm repeatedly takes a step in the direction of the steepest decrease of J until it reaches a local minimum.
+The algorithm repeatedly takes a step in the direction of the steepest decrease of $$J$$ until it reaches a local minimum.

 There are two variants of the gradient descent algorithm